FunwayHQ/project-aegis/docs/GAP-COMPLETION-SUMMARY.md

 ## Conclusion

-**Phase 1 Remediation is progressing rapidly with excellent results!**
+**Phase 1 Remediation is progressing excellently with major milestones achieved!**

-Weeks 1-2 are now **100% COMPLETE**, eliminating 50+ critical crash points across 4 critical files.
-The systematic refactoring approach has proven highly effective, and we're ahead of the original timeline.
+Weeks 1-3 are now **100% COMPLETE**, eliminating 50+ critical crash points and implementing 2 major missing features.
+The systematic approach has proven highly effective, and we're ahead of the original timeline.

 **Key Achievements**:
 - ✅ Comprehensive technical debt analysis completed